 Man of the counties had enough clean air that made the tests obsolete, but counties that still struggle with their air quality are looking for various other ways to develop clean air once more.

 There are rewards if a drive purchases a vehicle that is EPA certified as an Inherently Low Emission Vehicle.
 This includes hybrids.
-These drivers are then eligible to drive in the high occupancy vehicle lane at any point of time, regardless of how many passengers are actually in the vehicle.
+These drivers are then eligible to drive in the high occupancy vehicle lane at any point in time, regardless of how many passengers are actually in the vehicle.

 You can check with the DMV to see if your vehicle qualifies and if it does, you can apply for an Application for HOV Decal so that you can receive a sticker for your car.
 You can complete and submit your application through the Tax Collector’s office of your local county and you will need to pay either a $5 fee for 1 year or a $10 fee for 2 years.
 There is also a mailing fee of $0.75 as well.